tony-framework/TonY/README.md

 ## Compatibility Notes

-It is recommended to run TonY with [Hadoop 3.1.1](https://hadoop.apache.org/old/releases.html#8+Aug+2018%3A+Release+3.1.1+available) and above.
-TonY itself is compatible with [Hadoop 2.7.4](https://hadoop.apache.org/docs/r2.7.4/) and above.
-If you need GPU isolation from TonY, you need [Hadoop 3.1.0](https://hortonworks.com/blog/gpus-support-in-apache-hadoop-3-1-yarn-hdp-3/) or higher.
+TonY itself is compatible with [Hadoop 2.6.0](https://hadoop.apache.org/docs/r2.6.0/) (CDH5.11.0) and above.
+If you need GPU isolation from TonY, you need [Hadoop 2.10](https://hadoop.apache.org/docs/r2.10.0/) or higher for Hadoop 2, or [Hadoop 3.1.0](https://hortonworks.com/blog/gpus-support-in-apache-hadoop-3-1-yarn-hdp-3/) or higher for Hadoop 3.

 ## Build

-### How to build
 TonY is built using [Gradle](https://github.com/gradle/gradle).
 To build TonY, run:

     ./gradlew build